 Gifts from alumni and friends are vital as the school prepares the next generation of public health leaders.

-- Public Health Building Fund
+- Graduate School of Public Health Building Fund

 “The list of challenges is long.
 But Pitt Public Health is committed to training the public health leaders who will solve these problems and meet the new public health challenges head-on.
 Our school’s programs in international health provide opportunities to work collaboratively with health professionals and communities across the globe.”
 Donald S. Burke, MD